Breaking Down Thought Leadership

 Thought leadership manifests in an “artifact” of some kind.
 This is a concrete piece of media or or a specific experience:

-I talk a bit more about the specific types here: The Formats and Artifacts of Thought Leadership
+I talk a bit more about the specific types here: Artifacts

 Obviously, this is content.